High-level summary

 Read termelectrode active material

-A U.S. 45X battery-manufacturing term covering cathode, anode, foil, and other electrochemically active materials used for energy storage.
+U.S. 45X battery-manufacturing term covering cathode materials, anode materials, anode foils, and other electrochemically active inputs.

 US 45X Advanced Manufacturing Production Credit